 Carnival Liberty cruise ship accidents, incidents and law news reports relate to a passenger vessel with IMO number 9278181, owned by Carnival Cruise Lines.
-Among the unfortunate events at sea are fires, ship listing, Norovirus illness outbreaks, crew and passenger incidents (deaths, injuries, crimes), machinery malfunctions, rescue operations.
+Among the unfortunate events at sea are fires, ship listing, Norovirus illness outbreaks, crew and passenger incidents (deaths, injuries, crimes), drug smuggling, machinery malfunctions, rescue operations.

 Here you can also track MS Carnival Liberty position at sea.using the AIS live ships tracker of VesselFinder.
 The 110,000-ton 2980-passenger Carnival cruise ship Liberty was built in 2005 by the Fincantieri shipbuilding company in Italy.